aws-samples/aws-glue-test-data-generator/README.md

 ## Deployment

 1. Clone the GitHub repository in your local development environment
-2. Set the environment variable AWS_ACCOUNT to the AWS account id where you intend to deploy the Test Data Generator
+2. Set the following environment variables:
+ `AWS_ACCOUNT` to the AWS account id where you intend to deploy the Test Data Generator `AWS_REGION` to the AWS region id where you intend to deploy the Test Data Generator
 3. use aws configure to configure the AWS CLI with the access key to the AWS account
 4. if the account is not CDK bootstrapped, you need to run the following command: